STAT545-UBC-hw-2018-19/hw10-rgryba/web_scraping_api.md

 Getting info off the eBirds site seemed overly hard with `rvest` - trying it again and we shall see if it's easier.

 Let's get the most recent notable sightings for Alaska.
-Yup!
-API makes it much easier.

-Let's try and get the recent sightings from Alaska.

 First load the data.